qgrid/ng/demo/pages/keyboard-navigation/index.md

 | Cells         | 	`space`       | `shift+arrows` from current position                                               |
 | Columns       | `control+space` | `shift+arrows` from current position (up/right and down/left functional equivalent)|
 | Grid          | `control+A` to select the entire grid                                                                |

-### `Shift+F8`
-Adds additional discontinuous items to the selection set.
-If the user has already selected a column then shift+f8 will add additional columns to the set.
-Similar behavior for rows and cells.